GIS-S-mart/Benchmark-4_Sustainability_Competences_LCA/README.md

 # Benchmark 4.
 Benchmark on the relevance of LCA to improve one's competences of engineering for sustainability
-The objective of the benchmark is to analyze the ability of a population who carry out a life cycle assessment to acquire engineering for sustainability competencies.
+The objective of the benchmark is to analyze the ability of a population to acquire competencies in engineering for sustainability.
+In this benchmark, we are focused on populations who are conducting a life cycle assessment process.

 Any person why teach or pratice LCA with a specific population (students, companies, non experts) can participate to this benchmark, take the data to analyse them, complete the data with other experiments.